 Faculty Terms and Conditions

-- To make a ranking of top applicants and inform OUR of this ranking no later than Friday, February 19, 2021.
+- To make a ranking of top applicants and inform OUR of this ranking no later than Friday, February 18, 2022.
 If no applicants are suitable, you are under no obligation to select a student.
-All ranked applicants must be students whom you are not currently mentoring as undergraduate researchers (i.e., new research mentees).
+All ranked applicants must be students whom you are not currently mentoring and have not previously mentored as undergraduate researchers (i.e., new research mentees).

 - To develop a learning agreement in collaboration with the student to structure his/her learning experience for each phase of his/her participation (summer or semester).